prideout/heman/docs/image.rst

 Images are simply arrays of floats.
 By default, the value type is ``float``, but this can be overriden by setting the ``HEMAN_FLOAT`` macro to ``double``.
 By design, integer-typed images are not allowed, although heman provides some conversion utilities (see `Import / Export <importexport>`_).

-Images have a number of `bands`, which is usually 1 (height maps, distance fields or 3 (colors, normal maps).
+Each image has a specified number of `bands`, which is usually 1 (height maps, distance fields) or 3 (colors, normal maps).

 Creating and Destroying
 =======================